 Distortion can have a big effect in any field of photography.
 The assembly of the lenses and how they relate to the sensor creates unnatural warping.

-The other form of distortion comes from what is called Parallax Error.
+The other form of distortion comes from Parallax Error.
 This is down to your perspective and makes the images closer to the lens much bigger than the background.

 Fixing lens distortion in the past was very difficult and expensive.
 High-end lenses or large format cameras were the only way to minimalise or cut down on this warping.